Character Array and Character Pointer in C

 It allocates

-consecutive bytes of memory and associates the address of the first allocated byte witharr
+12consecutive bytes of memory and associates the address of the first allocated byte witharr.

 On the other hand when the compiler sees the statement.